EthanJWright/foundryvtt-importer/README.md

 - Import text files (new lines are table entries)
 - Import CSV files (first column treated as roll hits)
 - Import from JSON (a few different structures to suite needs, easy to generate from scripts)
+- Generate NPCs with ChatGPT and import them into foundry!

 Reddit.